-The housing deposit becomes a refundable room-damage deposit once the student has attended classes, and the semester charges have been paid.
-This deposit remains on account at the University for as long as the student resides in University housing.
+The housing deposit becomes a refundable room-damage deposit once the student has attended classes and the semester charges have been paid.
+This deposit remains on account at the University as long as the student resides in University housing.
 The cost for any damages to the student's University housing will be deducted from the deposit.

-Students are eligible for this refund upon departure from campus housing (coinciding with graduation or any move from University housing).
+Students are eligible for the refund of their deposit upon departure from campus housing (coinciding with graduation or any move from University housing).
 In order to qualify for this refund, students must meet all financial obligations to the University, satisfy all outstanding debts, and complete the Residential Check-Out process.
-Any student wishing to move off campus and receive a refund of the housing deposit must also personally notify the Housing Office in writing of his or her plans to move out of University
+Any student wishing to move off campus and receive a refund of the housing deposit must also personally notify the Office of Residential Life in writing of plans to move out of University housing.
+Failure to do so by the date of the last class or exam of the semester or prior to vacating campus housing will result in forfeiture of the deposit.